-Measure the thickness of the foundation: With a thread from stake to stake measure the thickness of the foundation and mark it with colour.
+3 Mark the thickness of the foundation: With a thread from stake to stake fix the centre line of grids, measure the thickness of the foundation, and mark it with colour.

-Level the land: it is very important to make sure the house and therefore the ground is levelled.
+Level the land: It is very important to make sure the house and therefore the ground is levelled.
 Use a level pipe filled with water.
 With that level pipe mark the heights on the stakes.
+Make sure to eliminate the presence of air bubbles in the pipe while marking the levels.